davidbruce/spring-boot-rest-tutorial/lesson-plan/activies/4-1-rest.md

 # Filling out the REST of the API.
 **Time Estimate: 20 Minutes**

 So far students have only addressed the R in **CRUD** and now it's time for them to implement the REST.
-This section will utilize cURL to perform different HTTP requests. cURL is available by default on most unix systems, but students should have had it installed before starting.
-For Windows users it is encouraged to use the cURL that comes with Git Bash.
+This section will utilize cURL to perform different HTTP requests. cURL is available by default on most UNIX systems, but students should have had it installed before starting.
+For Windows users, it is encouraged to use the cURL that comes with Git Bash.
 More advanced Windows users can use whichever method they are comfortable with obtaining cURL.